 The agreement on friendship and cooperation between Berlin and the Brussels Capital City Region was signed in Berlin on 1 June 1992.
 This city partnership was founded in the interest of more proximity to the European Union.
 The new connection to Berlin was the Brussels Capital City Region’s first official partnership on the international level.

-Along with traditional administrative cooperation – especially in urban development, youth work and environmental protection – we also cooperate in the many different city networks that Brussels and Berlin both belong to (e.g., Eurocities and UCUE).
+Along with traditional administrative cooperation – especially in urban development, youth work, and environmental protection – we also cooperate in the many different city networks that Brussels and Berlin both belong to, such as Eurocities.

 We often take advantage of the proximity to the European Union to plan joint projects with the support of EU programs.
 One example of such cooperation was a nine-week exchange of police officers from Berlin’s Office of Criminal Investigation and the Belgian National Police, as part of the EU program LEONARDO.